Project introduction and background information

 The project aims for the following results and learnings:

-- Development of a common framework for educational career paths in (technical) universities
+- Development of an overview of educational career paths in (technical) universities

 - A platform for exchanging experiences, dilemma’s, good practices, and noteworthy developments

-- A series of (online) workshops regarding educational careers in (technical) universities
+- A series of workshops regarding educational careers in (technical) universities

 - Increased teacher satisfaction, visible in the aforementioned surveys by Ruth Graham